BHaessler/Fleet_Mango/README.md

 ## Goals:
 - To learn how to pull from files and add to them using an interface not only the commandline
 - To learn how to develop a streamlined interface to display what is asked for by the user
+- To learn what is required for a basic web application and to make it user friendly

 ## Requirements:
 *All software required for running will be found in the requirements.txt file.
 In order to gain these requirements run the below command in the directory with the requirements.txt file.*